DecLearn/declearn/docs/user-guide/client_sampling.md

 ### General capabilities

-In DecLearn, this process is handled by a ClientSampler attributed to the FederatedServer.
+In DecLearn, this process is handled by a `ClientSampler` attributed to the `FederatedServer`.

 In the running phase of the server, the client sampler is called before each training round to select the client that will be involved.
 If no client sampler